A vibrant microscopic illustration showing various microbes and a large purple cell, surrounded by tiny bubbles.

 Notorious epidemics like the black death, Spanish influenza, and malaria took a rampant toll on humanity.

-This made people think that microorganisms are nothing but tiny monsters whose sole purpose was to destroy humankind!
+This led people to believe that microorganisms are nothing but tiny monsters whose sole purpose is to destroy humankind.

 However, even today, when we know so much more about the positives that microbes bring to our lives, we’re still only scratching the surface of our understanding.

-While on the one side, there are microbes geared to attack our bodies, on the other, there are microbes on our bodies prepared to protect us against those attacks.
+While on one side, there are microbes geared to attack our bodies, on the other, there are microbes on our bodies that are prepared to protect us against those attacks.

 When a baby is born, millions of bacteria stick to her body, forming an invisible envelope – the commensal or normal flora of the human body.